Requesting a document not available in the university libraries of Montpellier

 • Click on "Interlibrary Loan Request."

-• Fill out one form per requested document and select the pickup library from the dropdown list.
+• Fill out one form per requested document and select the pickup library from the drop-down list.

 • To return it, you must bring the document back to the same library.

-Watch the explanatory tutorial video
+Watch the instructional video

 DOCUMENTPRICE

-Book or thesis available in French public libraries (price per document)4€
+Book or thesis available in French public libraries (price per item)4€

-Average time to obtain documents
+Average time required to obtain documents

 Book or thesis (originals)10 days

-Article or chapter from a book (photocopies)5 days
+Article or book chapter (photocopies)5 days